axelchalon/axelchalon.github.io/0-book-review/_posts/2024-02-18-measure-what-matters-john-doerr-summary.md

 	* CFRs: Conversations, Feedback (bi-directional), Recognition.
 * "**A manager's first role is the personal one**.
 It's the relationship with people, the development of mutual confidence, the creation of a community."
 	* "Not everything that can be counted counts, and not everything that counts can be counted."
 (Albert Einstein) (× [Broadcast](https://xaxel.me/broadcast-music-that-speaks-to-you.html): "We've got what numbers cannot count.")
-	* Have regular, deep conversations with people, "not talking about work" (e.g. assisting them in, or learning about their life goals).
+	* Have regular, deep conversations with people, "not talking about work" (e.g. assisting them in, or learning about, their life goals).
 		* "In talking about people's pursuit of personal goals, you end up learning a lot about what moves them forward — or holds them back — in their careers."
 			- "What makes you very happy?
 What saps your energy?
 How would you describe your dream job?"
 			* Know why the people are here, what they want.